brucefan1983/GPUMD/doc/nep/output_files/descriptor_out.rst

 There are :math:`N` rows and :math:`N_{\rm des}` columns, where :math:`N` is the number of atoms in ``train.xyz`` and :math:`N_{\rm des}` is the dimension for the descriptor vector.

-The row index is consitent with the global atom index in the ``train.xyz`` file.
+The row index is consistent with the global atom index in the ``train.xyz`` file.

 For each row, there are :math:`N_{\rm des}` descriptor components, arranged in a particular order (radial components, three-body angular components, four-body angular components, five-body angular components).